 Our specialists most often recommend a thoraco-lumbar-sacral orthosis (TLSO) brace for children with scoliosis.
 In some cases of primary curves in the lumbar spine (lower spine), we may also consider using a nighttime-only brace.

 Frequently asked question about bracing for idiopathic scoliosis

 Why do I need to wear a brace?

 Bracing can reduce the risk of your scoliosis curve increasing.
 A study published in the New England Journal of Medicine showed that wearing a brace properly reduces the risk of curve progression by about 50%.

-The sensors provide valuable information that will help you and your doctor see your actual wear time along with patterns of wearing the brace.
-They do not track where you go or what you do; they only measure temperature in the brace which corresponds to wearing or not wearing the brace.
+The sensors provide valuable information that help you and your doctor see your wear time and patterns.
+They don’t track where you go or what you do.
+They only measure temperature in the brace, which corresponds to wearing or not wearing the brace.

 Core muscles are the muscles that surround your back, abdomen, pelvis and hips.
 The core is the body's center of strength.

 Having good core strength decreases the workload and stress on your lower back.
-Your exercise program should involve stretching and strengthening of these muscles.
+Your exercise program should involve stretching and strengthening these muscles.
 Watch our core exercise videos to learn 12 exercises for strengthening your back.